jhawakshay/heroku_hexo/source/_posts/Gradient_descent.md

 In this article, I am going to talk about three things:
 1. Theory of Gradient Descent
 1. Practical implementation of Gradient Descent
 1. What next if I understand and perfect the above two steps?
-Am I just giving gyaan or it can really help to be a better Data Scientist
+Am I just giving gyaan or it can really help to be a good Data Scientist

 Let's begin

 **Gradient Descent**
+Before beginning about Gradient Descent I would like to talk about Optimization.
+Optimization is needed for every real world problem so that if we are finding a solution, the solution not only has to solve the problem but it should be the best one maybe on metrics like Time, Cost, effectiveness.
+An optimizing solution in logistics could be Finding the best route from Point A to Point B which is what Google Maps does by optimizing time.

+In Machine Learning, Optimization is basically working on a solution that works the best on even the unseen data.
+We do this all over again by optimizing our solution on Training data and then checking on the unseen data (Test data).

+Coming back to Gradient Descent.
+Gradient Descent